Logo

 Regularly disinfecting surfaces can reduce or even eliminate these harmful microbes, making it difficult for them to jump from one person to another.
 This practice becomes particularly essential in crowded settings or environments with elevated transmission risks.

-Increasingly, sprayers and foggers are being used to disinfect people and places where they gather.
+Sprayers and foggers are increasingly used to disinfect people and the places where they gather.

 But not all germs are bad.

-Microbes, often referred to as "germs," come in various forms—some beneficial, some not.
+Microbes come in various forms—some beneficial, some harmful.
 While it's crucial to be cautious of harmful viruses and bacteria, also known as "bugs," remember that not all microbes cause harm.

 Using potent chemicals to disinfect surfaces or your body can kill off beneficial microbes along with the harmful ones.